 USP 4.
 Time for Filing:

-In process with respect to two aspects of timing – Malcolm
+In process

 In addition, with respect to Notice, the IRP-IOT requests Sidley to amend the USP.4 Time for Filing section (or other section as deemed appropriate) to add that Notice under the USP and ICDR rules shall also be given to the ICANN Supporting Organization(s) that developed the consensus policy involved when an IRP Dispute challenges a material provision(s) of an existing Consensus Policy in whole or in part.